danilito19/R/README.md

-# My practice with R
+#My practice with R#

+Here are files with my work with R.